zahrael97/Predicting-lung-cancer-survival-time/README.md

 NSCLC Radiomics (subset of 285 patients)
 NSCLC RadioGenomics(subset of 141 patients)
 # What I know about Survival Analysis ?
 absolutly nothing ...
-As a beginner in Machine Learning This was super exciting Like How is it possible to predict the remaining living time :o, OKay let's Start by Wikipedia .
+As a beginner in Machine Learning This was super exciting Like How is it possible to predict the remaining living time :o OKay let's Start by Wikipedia .
  ```
  Survival analysis is a branch of statistics for analyzing the expected duration of time until one or more events happen, such